sxeax/automate-placement-logs/README.md

 - Containerize it!
 It will help make this project more portable, meaning it could be used on other operating systems and onto the cloud
 - Look at how to deal with environment variables regarding usernames/ passwords.
 Due to this only running locally I've not had to consider this, but in the future it will be worth looking into
 - Improve the waiting schema in Selenium.
 Due to the small timebox I have set myself for this project, I used 'sleep' statements rather than waiting within Selenium itself.
 Although using 'sleep' works, it is quite hack-ish and can be inefficient so more research can be put into implicit/ explicit/ fluent waiting

+If any other placement students come across this repo and have the same issue with remembering to create Mahara logs, send me an email at seanbutcher17@gmail.com and I can show you how to get this setup!